python/cpython/Doc/library/unittest.rst

 .. function:: installHandler()

-   Install the control-C handler.
-When a :const:`signal.SIGINT` is received (usually in response to the user pressing control-C) all registered results have :meth:`~TestResult.stop` called.
+   Install the control-c handler.
+When a :const:`signal.SIGINT` is received (usually in response to the user pressing control-c) all registered results have :meth:`~TestResult.stop` called.

 .. function:: registerResult(result)

-   Register a :class:`TestResult` object for control-C handling.
+   Register a :class:`TestResult` object for control-c handling.
 Registering a result stores a weak reference to it, so it doesn't prevent the result from being garbage collected.

 .. function:: removeResult(result)

    Remove a registered result.
-One a result has been removed then ``stop`` will no longer be called on that result object in response to a control-C.
+Once a result has been removed then :meth:`~Testresult.stop`` will no longer be called on that result object in response to a control-c.